ParentSquare/faulty/README.md

 A circuit can be created with the following configuration options.
 Those options are only set once, synchronized across threads, and will persist in-memory until the process exits.
-If you're using [scopes](#scopes), the options are retained within the context of each scope.
-All options given after the first call to `Faulty.circuit` (or `Scope.circuit`) are ignored.
+If you're using [multiple configurations](#multiple-configurations), the options are retained within the context of each instance.
+All options given after the first call to `Faulty.circuit` (or `Faulty#circuit`) are ignored.

 This is because the circuit objects themselves are internally memoized, and are read-only once created.